 This is the only national park in the world that is located within a major city.
 It was established in 1946 as the first national park in Kenya.

-The park is located seven kilometers south of the central business district and is surrounded by an electric fence to contain the animals within the park.
+The park is located seven kilometres south of the central business district and is surrounded by an electric fence to contain the animals within the park.

 However, sometimes the animals find their way out of the park but the KWS officers take care of the situation.
 Nairobi’s skyscrapers from the background of the park bringing an unparalleled experience.